thomaskioko/blog/content/posts/composing-complex-screens-with-decompose.md

 **Reach for child contexts when** a screen has independent, simultaneously-alive blocks that each manage state on their own.
 If the blocks have separate data sources, separate loading states, or separate actions that have no cross-section meaning, they are candidates for their own child presenter.

-**Accept the trade-off.** More files, more generated graph interfaces, and a small amount of explicit fan-out in the host dispatch.
+**Accept the trade-off.** More files, more generated graph interfaces, and a small amount of explicit forwarding in the host dispatch.
 For a screen like Discover, that trade-off is worth it.
 For a simple form screen with a single submit action, it is overkill.

 The test for whether to split: could you write a focused unit test for one block without knowing anything about the other blocks?
 If not, the coupling is already there, and it belongs somewhere explicit.